Jad Assaf

 kyubey-scan

-Lightweight port scanner written in Go focused on socket behavior, concurrency, and network enumeration.
+Lightweight port scanner written in C++ focused on socket behavior, threading, and network enumeration.

-Personal Arch Linux dotfiles including a full Neovim Lua configuration and Hyprland desktop environment setup.
+Personal Arch Linux dotfiles including Neovim Lua configuration and Hyprland desktop environment setup.

 Hospital Backend Mock

-Containerized backend stack with monitoring and metrics using Prometheus, Grafana, Postgres, Nginx, and Bash on Ubuntu.
+Containerized backend stack with monitoring and metrics using Prometheus, Grafana, Postgres, Nginx, and Bash.

 Synge

-Reimplemented selected standard-library abstractions from first principles to study ownership, memory allocation strategies, and safe/unsafe boundaries in Rust.
+Reimplemented selected standard library abstractions to explore memory allocation strategies and ownership boundaries in Rust.